MeetKai/bevy/README.md

 ## Running on Oculus

-If running on Oculus, download [oculus sdk](https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/) and move corresponding library into `libs/`
+If running on Oculus, download [oculus sdk](https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/) and move corresponding library into `libs/`.
+Be careful!
+The directory structure of the oculus sdk has an extra folder.
+Arrange the library exactly like this:

 ```
 libs\arm64-v8a\libopenxr_loader.so